smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_handling_HMI_notif_during_reconnection_use_case.md

 _Expected:_
  2. SDL starts `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` timer for reconnection
+ 3. HMI sends no RPCs to SDL assigned to these N applications
- 3. SDL does not unregister the applications until `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` timer expires
+ 4. SDL unregisters the applications right after `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` timer expires

 **Alternative flow 1**
-3.a.1 HMI sends any notifications and requests to <appID> that needs to be reconnected
+3.1 HMI sends an RPC to  any of these N applications that need to be reconnected

-_Expected:_

-3.a.2 SDL stores all the notifications and requests from HMI internally
+3.1.a.
+SDL stores all the RPCs from HMI internally
-3.a.3 SDL transfers all notifications and requests from HMI right after the `<appID>` will be reconnected
+3.1.b.
+SDL transfers all RPCs from HMI right after corresponding application reconnects

 **Alternative flow 2**
-3.b.1 HMI sends any responses to `<appID>` on requests that were sent before reconnection
+3.2 HMI sends a response to any of these N applications requests that were sent before reconnection

-_Expected:_
-3.b.2 discard all responses to such `<appID>` from HMI
+3.2.a.
+SDL discards all these responses from HMI